Fossils - Stones Engraved with the Spirit of Life - Japanstones.shop

 7. Human Fossils

-The oldest hominin fossils date back roughly 7 million years.
-Homo sapiens fossils are around 300,000 years old.
-In Japan, the Minatogawa Man is a notable example.
-As long as burial conditions allow, even modern humans could leave behind future fossils.
+The oldest widely discussed hominin fossils date back roughly 7 million years, while the oldest widely accepted Homo sapiens fossils are around 300,000 years old.
+In Japan, Minatogawa Man is a well-known example of ancient human remains.
+As long as burial conditions allow, even modern humans could leave behind future fossils—though fossilization is rare and requires exceptional circumstances.

 8. Why Fossils Are Both Strong and Fragile

-Despite being stone, fossils can be surprisingly fragile due to the porous or crystalline nature of their preservation.
-They require careful handling and conservation.
-This fragility reminds us of their dual nature — resilient through deep time, yet delicate in human hands.
+Despite being “stone,” fossils can be surprisingly fragile.
+Their mineralized structures may be porous, cracked, or chemically sensitive, depending on how they formed.
+They often require careful handling and conservation.
+This fragility is part of their message: resilient across deep time, yet delicate in human hands.

 9. Fossils as a Symbol of Mystery and Science